Quasar (character): Powers and abilities

 It is possible to create apertures into and out of the Quantum Zone, thus allowing passage through its infinite, featureless expanse.
 Vaughn mainly uses this ability to traverse interstellar distances in a manner similar to hyperspace travel, which he refers to as a "Quantum Jump".
 A Quantum Jump has a destructive side effect on the local environment, violently upheaving gravity and tearing holes in the atmosphere (on Earth, it would damage the ozone layer).
 Vaughn initially refrains from using this ability except when in space or in dire circumstances, but eventually discovers that he can prevent this effect by surrounding himself with a barrier of solid energy before jumping.
 It is also possible to shunt matter into the Quantum Zone, provided that the Quasar is in physical contact with it.

 The Quantum Bands enable their wearer to fly by manipulating gravitons.
-The maximum obtainable flight speed is unknown, but Vaughn once made a trip from Earth to Uranus in approximately four years flying non-stop (this was before he learned how to quantum jump).
-That would require a constant speed of roughly 50000 mi/h.
-This doesn't take into account the velocity that can be achieved in a short burst of acceleration.
+The maximum obtainable flight speed is unknown, but Vaughn once made a trip from Earth to Uranus in approximately four years flying non-stop.

 The Quantum Bands' gems possess some capability to analyze and process information as if they were extremely advanced computers.
 This makes it possible to navigate the Quantum Zone and the depths of space.
 The gems are able to detect, analyze, and track energy emissions across vast distances.
 They can also "program" Quasars' quantum energy to register and react to certain preset conditions.
 For instance, at one time Vaughn had the Earth surrounded with an invisible lattice-work of energy that was designed to act as a global alert system against potential extraterrestrial threats.
 The energy field could detect any surges of exotic energy emanating from the planet's surface and any object larger than a micrometeorite passing through it; in either case, the field would react by transmitting an alert signal to the Quantum Bands.

-Vaughn has had a direct link to Eon and later Epoch through the bands, which provides ready access to their omniscience.

-Phyla-Vell discovers that the bands contain a finite amount of energy which will drain away if they are isolated from their power source (as yet unexplained) and that they also remain linked in some way to their former users.